 3) American Realty Academy

-I found the American Realty Academy during my research for Arizona, where only the CE Shop is the only one from the larger ones that offers real estate courses.
+While researching Arizona, I found the American Realty Academy, where only the CE Shop is the only one of the larger ones that offer real estate courses.

-What I couldn’t find during my research is an explicit state exam prep course, which usually differs from the main pre-license course in the other schools already mentioned.
+While researching, I couldn’t find an explicit state exam prep course, which usually differs from the main pre-license course in the other schools already mentioned.

-If you select the pricing plans with a higher price tag, there are also live virtual tutoring sessions included.
+Live virtual tutoring sessions are included if you select the pricing plans with a higher price tag.

-As a student, you will get 6 months of access to the course.
+As a student, you will get six months of access to the course.

 You can find out more about American Realty Academy by using this link.